-Other commercial uses of aluminum alloys include marine industry, building and construction, as well as sports and leisure.
-Light structure, resistance and durability have made aluminum and its alloys crucial to rail transport applications, while its electrical conductivity means that it is vital to energy distribution.
+Its light structure, resistance, and durability have made aluminum and its alloys crucial to rail transport applications, while its electrical conductivity means that it is vital to energy distribution.

 Of all ordinary metals, aluminum is the lightest in weight.
 At the same time, it possesses considerable strength.
 Under some circumstances, aluminum alloys may even rival steel’s strength, while remaining three times lighter than steel.